eq-lab/warden-yield-docs/docs/introduction.md

 YieldWard simplifies your yield and staking experience, letting you enjoy **effortless management**, **decentralized security**, and **optimal yields**.

+You can find the application here: [YieldWard homepage](https://yieldward.com).

 ## WARP

 [WARP](https://docs.wardenprotocol.org/tokens/warp-token/warp) is the native token driving YieldWard's ecosystem.
 It plays a crucial role in governance, yield maximization, and future loan repayment.
 With WARP, users can: